 - Any position to which the office holder is appointed pursuant to paragraph 127.1(1)(a) or (b) of the Public Service Employment Act (i.e. deputy minister, associate deputy minister and positions of equivalent ranks, in addition to deputy head, associate deputy head and positions of equivalent ranks)

-- The communication takes place in an open forum in which the subject matters, the names of participants and the name of the government organizations represented are a matter of public record (similar to a Parliament Hill committee meeting which has public minutes)
+- The communication takes place in an open forum in which the subject matter, the names of participants and the name of the government organization represented are a matter of public record (similar to a parliamentary committee meeting that has public minutes)